Pent-up aggression: Causes, effects, and 16 ways to manage

 Mental health impacts

-Stuck up Mental health issues including stress, anxiety, and depression can be brought on by rage.
-A normal emotion, anger can have an impact on both the body and the intellect.
-Anger that is not controlled can accumulate and lead to internal conflict.
+Stuck up Mental health issues, including stress, anxiety, and depression, can be brought on by rage.
+A normal emotion, anger can have a profound impact on both the body and the mind.
+Uncontrolled anger can accumulate and lead to internal conflict.
 This may result in trouble focusing, sleeping, and sustaining relationships.

 Physical health impacts

 A harmful effect on physical health might also result from pent-up rage.
-This is because stress hormones like cortisol can be released by the body when anger is present.
+This is because stress hormones, such as cortisol, can be released by the body when anger is present.
 These hormones can cause bodily issues like heart problems, high blood pressure, migraines, and stomachaches.
-Furthermore, repressed anger can impair immunity, increasing a person’s vulnerability to disease.
+Furthermore, repressed anger can impair the immune system, increasing a person’s vulnerability to disease.

 Emotional Health Impacts